Lokhmat/k8s_nemesis/task8/Kuzmenko/Readme.md

 The `kw.py` program implements a Key Word In Context (KWIC) index.
 It reads lines of text from standard input, generates all circular shifts of each line, sorts the shifts alphabetically according a keyword, and prints the sorted shifts.

+Method 1 (Abstract Data Types) was used for this problem.

 ### How to Run